 Volunteer work has a great many benefits, both personally and professionally, but there are also downsides.
 When someone is both willing and competent, organizations can take advantage.
 It may not be intentional, but, the role of a volunteer can be gradually expanded or the time commitment goes beyond that would normally be expected.
 The role becomes something more comparable to that of a paid employee.

 Maybe your volunteer work has now expanded to a time commitment where you no longer set the hours?
 Instead, you’re devoting time that should be for your family to that organization.
-That would be a great time to say “I am so sorry, but I can’t keep up this level of time commitment, I need to be more disciplined with my time”.
+This is a great time to say “I am so sorry, but I can’t keep up this level of time commitment, I need to be more disciplined with my time”.
 It can be hard to pull back, especially when you might love the work you are doing, but, it’s important to set boundaries too.
 A lack of boundaries can hurt your self-worth.

 Where to Find Volunteer Work